-To implement the master plan, it is essential that the placement and regulations within each zoning district (such as permitted uses, setbacks, density, etc) help to further the goals and objectives of the Master Plan.
-The presence of distinct commercial districts such as central business district, neighborhood business, and general business should be considered to enable location of appropriately scaled business enterprises while limiting the uses and possible conflicts with adjoining uses.
-Both townships and the village should consider the inclusion of a neighborhood business district to permit small-scale low impact businesses in appropriate areas.
-Further, the village should consider the creation of a zoning district that permits single-family residences, while prohibiting two-family or multiple family homes, in an effort to strengthen single-family neighborhoods.
+To implement the Master Plan, it is essential that the placement and regulations within each zoning district (such as permitted uses, setbacks, density, etc.) help to further the goals and objectives of the Master Plan.
+The presence of distinct commercial districts such as central business district, neighborhood business, and general business enable location of appropriately scaled business enterprises while limiting the uses and possible conflicts with adjoining uses.
+Both Townships and the Village should consider the inclusion of a neighborhood commercial district to permit small-scale low impact businesses in appropriate areas.
+Further, the village should consider the creation of a zoning district that permits single-family residences, while prohibiting two-family or multiple family homes, to strengthen single-family neighborhoods.